chillok/COK_NG_IOS_25./README.md

 - Added Error messages to failed URL requests.

 Provide explanations for any items you couldn't accomplish within the given timeframe:
-- The UI animation actually seems a bit choppy when activating the search bar.
+- The UI animation actually seems a bit choppy when activating the search bar and also when opening some results.
 I'm not sure the cause or maybe it's how SwiftUI handles that.
+I think asynchronous image loading of different sizes is probably causing that.
 In general I would have liked to spent more time polishing the UI but it was more important to get the technical bits in first.
 - I'd like to have added tests to SearchCoordinatorView.
 They'd have to be UI tests and I'd have needed to have the app use Mock data for test consistency.
 - The API isn't paginated.
 Just not enough time.